software-mansion/starknet.py/docs/migration_guide.rst

 0.11.0 Migration guide
 ======================

 Cairo-lang 0.10.3 dropped support for the `Deploy` transaction.
-To be compatible we had to remove some (already deprecated) features.
+To be compatible we had to remove some deprecated features.

 Breaking Changes
 ----------------

-Removed methods:
+Removed API:

 - `Contract.deploy`.
 Read more about deployment in the `Deploying contracts <https://starknetpy.readthedocs.io/en/latest/guide.html#deploying-contracts>`_ section.
 - `AccountClient.create_account`. `Account creation <https://starknetpy.readthedocs.io/en/latest/account_creation.html>`_ docs are here to help you!